roman79/Hostelworld-Challenge/README.md

 The challenge for Hostelworld is to build a recommendation engine for users.
 Recommendations can save travelers serious time, improve their hostel experience, and increase user retention.
 This challenge will use user information, reviews, and hostel details.

+Hostelworld currently lets users apply filters to their search.
+However, hostels with the same features and price range can still be very different.
+This is why hostelworld is proposing the challenge of building a recommendation engine that also takes into account review text and hostel descriptions.

 [Register here to access the anonymized data set](https://ti.to/hackathon-conference/travel-meets-big-data/)

 ![meet-the-world](http://www.hirum.com.au/wp-content/uploads/2015/11/meet-the-world.png)